TimOliver/TOInsetGroupedTableView/README.md

 ## Requirements
 * Xcode 11.0 or higher.
-* iOS 12.0 or higher (iOS 11 should work.
-But needs testing)
+* iOS 12.0 or higher (iOS 11 should work, but it still needs testing.)

 ## Usage